ModelFlame Class

 FLAME beam state object, also could be

-object itself, usually is created at the initialization stage, seeinit_machine()
+BeamStateobject, if not set, will use the one fromModelFlameobject itself, usually is created at the initialization stage, seeinit_machine().- from_elementint or str

 Element index or name of start point, if not set, will be the first element (0 for zero states, or 1).